 Fruit Wine and Cider

 Both wine and cider are crafted from fruit using the same techniques.
-Early cap-off of fruit juices the cider results in sparkling cider with an alcohol content between 3% and 12%.
+Early cap-off of fruit juices results in sparkling cider with an alcohol content between 3% and 12%.
 Wines are fermented for 12 to 14 days.

 Bread Kvass

 Kvass is a simple substitute for brewing beer here.
-Instead of grain, it is created from toasted bread and is best consumed while it is still sweet and sparkling.
+Instead of grain, it is created from toasted bread and is best consumed while still sweet and sparkling.
 Since it requires neither specialist materials nor machinery, it is a simple ferment for beginners.

 Mead